Neutron-capture elements record the ordered chemical evolution of the disc over time

-Focusing on the mean age-[Ba/Fe] relations that are shown in Fig~\ref{bafe_cells}, we see clear trends in the disc.
-Here, only cells containing more than 20 stars are illustrated.
-For every chemical cell displaying a [Ba/Fe]-age relation in the grid, we observe stars across all age bins (namely, from an age of $\sim$1 Gyr to $\sim$13 Gyr) and therefore report an age-abundance relation in every one of these cells.
+In a similar fashion, we also observe old low-[Mg/Fe] stars in our sample.
+We note that these stars are similarly found in the APOGEE survey (see \citealp[][]{Bovy2019,Hasselquist2019,Sit2020}) as well as in the high-fidelity Kepler asteroseismic sample (\citealp[e.g.,][]{Silva2018,Miglio2021}).
+These stars appear to originate from the inner Galaxy (see the [Fe/H]-[$\alpha$/Fe] plane in \citealp{Hayden2015} and \citealp[][]{Eilers2021}), and are expected to have moved into the present day bin via radial migration, which is measured to be significant in the Milky Way (\citealp[][]{Frankel2018,Minchev2018}) and predicted from cosmological simulations \citep[][]{Yuxi2021}.
+We note that if we were to exclude these young high-$\alpha$ stars, as well as the old low-$\alpha$ stars, our results would remain unchanged.

 Within each cell studied, the [Ba/Fe] decreases with increasing age: old stars show lower [Ba/Fe] abundances than young stars.
-The amplitude of the slope of the relation is consistent with previous studies \citep{Nissen2015, Bedell2018}, and has a mean value of $\sim$--0.05 dex/Gyr across all cells for stellar populations with an age between 2 and 10 Gyr.
+The amplitude of the slope of the relation is consistent with previous studies \citep{Nissen2015, Bedell2018, Sales2021, Zinn2021}, and has a mean value of $\sim$--0.05 dex/Gyr across all cells for stellar populations with an age between 2 and 10 Gyr.